H4rk3nz0/GalahadII_LCD_Linux/README.md

 # GalahadII LCD Linux
 A simple PyUSB script to stream a gif to the Lian-Li Galahad II LCD on Linux - because Linux deserves pretty things too.
-This script was created and tested on CachyOS - with some help from a Windows VM, USBPcap, and DNSpyEx for reversing L-Connect.
+This script was created and tested on CachyOS (and Gentoo) - with some help from a Windows VM, USBPcap, and DNSpyEx for reversing L-Connect.

+**NOTE** If this script isn't working, I recommend enumerating the values for the `REPORT_ID_VIDEO` variable until you find a number that works.

 ## Fork Notes

-There appears to be slight differences between Lian-Li hardware revisions that cause compatibility issues with the original script.
-As a result, I forked the repository and updated it to work with my hardware (`LianLi-GA_II-LCD_v1.4`).
+Please check out the original repository: https://github.com/H4rk3nz0/GalahadII_LCD_Linux H4rk3nzo did all the hard work, I just hacked together changes and updates to fit my needs.

+The original project wasn't working for my hardware revision (`LianLi-GA_II-LCD_v1.4`) so I updated the script to work on my stuff but eventually I ended up with somthing quite different.

+Here's some notable changes:
-The real change was updating the `REPORT_ID_VIDEO` variable to `0x02` from `0x03`.
+    - Updated the `REPORT_ID_VIDEO` variable from `0x03` to `0x02` to get the script working with my hardware
-If this script isn't working, I recommend enumerating the values for `REPORT_ID_VIDEO` until you find a number that works.

-Other changes include updating the `README` to fit my preferences, adding a `requirements.txt` file to make resolving dependencies easier, and adding a simple `.gitignore` file.
-If I feel motivated I may add more features to this project.
+    - Added a virtual environment
+    - Added a `requirements.txt` file
+    - Maintained the aspect ratio of the gif's
+    - Removed the rotate feature (I personally didn't need it but I probably should bring that back...)
+    - Chopped up the scripts and reorganized the files based on my preferences
+    - Renamed the script and removed the need for an input flag
+    - Heavily edited the `README` file while also keeping a lot of it the same

 ## Setup